xarafeddine/redis-server-clone/README.md

 ### Prerequisites

 - [Bun](https://bun.sh) installed on your system.
-- redis-tools for an esay interaction with the redis server
+- redis-tools for an easy interaction with the redis server

 ### Steps